itkoren/Lets-Node-ex-2/README.md

 Please complete the following steps:

 1. Create a "sentiment" module (inside a "sentiment" directory) from the sentiment functionality created in the previous exercise, and use it in your TCP server implementation.
-2. Use the require.async module to get the AFINN.json dictionary from "https://raw.githubusercontent.com/itkoren/Lets-Node-ex-2/master/AFINN.json" inside your "sentiment" module.
+2. Use the require.async module to load the AFINN.json dictionary asynchronously inside your "sentiment" module.

 #####Use the AFINN.json in this repository for the score calculations
 #####*You can also use the boilerplate index.js as a staring point for your server code*